GCSEBiology

 View mark scheme hint

-Explain how fossils provide evidence for evolution.
+Explain how adaptations can lead to evolution.
 [4 marks]

 4 marks